Thomas Wilson 1927- 2001

 Wilson consistently played an active part in the musical life of the UK, holding executive and advisory positions in such organisations such as the Arts Council, The New Music Group of Scotland, The Society for the Promotion of New Music, The Composers' Guild of Great Britain (Chairman 1986-89), and The Scottish Society of Composers (of which he was a founder member).

 Thomas Wilson's works have been played all over the world and embrace all forms - orchestral, choral-orchestral, chamber-orchestral, opera, ballet, brass band, vocal music of different kinds, and works for a wide variety of chamber ensembles and solo instruments.
 He received commissions from a number of prestigious sources, including the Henry Wood Proms, Scottish Opera, Glasgow 1990, Scottish Ballet, the Edinburgh Festival, the Cheltenham Festival, the City of London Festival, Musica Nova and the BBC.

 In 1990 Thomas Wilson was awarded the CBE in the Queen's Birthday Honours List.
 The following year he was created a Fellow of the Royal Scottish Academy of Music and Drama, and awarded an Honorary Doctorate of Music by Glasgow University.
 He was also elected a Fellow of the Royal Society of Edinburgh.

-THE THOMAS WILSON BIOGRAPHY HAS NOW BEEN PUBLISHED.
-PAPER COPIES ARE AVAILABLE TO PURCHASE FROM THE THOMAS WILSON TRUST HERE, KINDLE DOWNLOADS AVAILABLE FROM AMAZON.
+THE THOMAS WILSON BIOGRAPHY IS AVAILABLE TO PURCHASE FROM AMAZON.